iain-armitage/TradeX/README.md

 This is the initial boilerplate for your TradeX SaaS platform built with Next.js and Tailwind CSS.

+Charts on the dashboard are rendered using [Recharts](https://recharts.org/).

 ## Prerequisites

 - **Node.js**: version 16.14 or later is recommended to build and run the application.